-On March 30, 2007, we entered into a definitive agreement with K-V, to transfer our assets and grant a sublicense of our rights under the Acrux Agreement related to Evamist to K-V, or the Transaction.
+On March 30, 2007, we entered into a definitive agreement with K-V, to transfer our assets and grant a sublicense of our rights under the Evamist Agreement to K-V, or the Transaction.
 The closing of the Transaction occurred on May 15, 2007.
 Under the terms of the Transaction, we received an upfront payment of \$10 million upon the closing.
 On July 27, 2007, we received FDA approval of the NDA for Evamist.
 On August 1, 2007, we transferred and assigned the Evamist FDA submissions, and all files related thereto to K-V and on August 8, 2007, K-V paid us the additional \$140 million milestone payment due upon FDA approval of the Evamist NDA.
-We may also receive certain one-time payments of up to \$30 million based on achieving certain annual net sales thresholds for Evamist.
+In August 2008, the Company assigned all of its rights and obligations under the Evamist license agreement to K-V. We may also receive certain one-time payments of up to \$30 million based on achieving certain annual net sales thresholds for Evamist.
 In connection with the Transaction, in order to obtain Tanabe's blanket release of liens against our assets including the Evamist assets and intellectual property, we repaid the Tanabe line of credit.